 Once you’ve identified your idea, your market, and the things you need to learn to jumpstart your business, this is when you have to decide.
 Is it a go or a no go?

 Knowing that your business idea is still not ready for conception is totally fine.
-Maybe you still need to do more research, or find new problems to solve.
+Maybe you still need to do more research, meet other seniors to get a different angle or find new problems to solve.
 But once you say that you’re ready to do it, you have to know that you have to commit to it.
 It will take time, it will take money, and it will take effort.

 As a seniorpreneur, you will know and embrace the risks that come with the business.
 But you know that you have the skills and strength to deal with it and succeed.